johanholmerin/style9/README.md

 // Ternary operator and logical AND is supported document.body.className = styles('blue', isRed && 'red');

+// Styles are merged like `Object.assign`, with later styles taking precedent styles('blue', 'red') // will be red styles('red', 'blue') // will be blue styles('red', 'blue', 'boldYellow') // will be yellow and bold

-// `styles` can also be called with an object of booleans styles({
+// `styles` can also be called with an object of booleans.
+Later keys take precedent styles({
   blue: isBlue,
   red: isRed
 });

-// To combine with external styles, style9 can be called with the style objects style9(styles.blue, otherStyles.yellow);
+// To combine with external styles, style9 can be called with the style objects
+// Styles are merged like above style9(styles.blue, otherStyles.yellow);

 // Styles have to be statically defined, but constants are supported